ynput/github-query/README.md

 Unit-test are included in `tests/` and will run on every pr targeting main and very push to main.
 These tests can be run local by changing into the `tests/` directory and running `pytest`

-## Developer-Hints
+## Developer-Docs

 The python file `github_query.py` calls all the main logic and provides it's function to `action.yml` through click-parameters.
 This makes the python function calls convenient to use from terminal while keeping them easy to test.
+For more detailed documentation check the [docs directory](https://github.com/ynput/github-query/tree/main/docs).